EU-Turkey Strategic Energy Partnership Energy Partnership: Interview with Mehmet Öğütçü

 Natural Gas Europe | July 20th, 2015

-Natural Gas Europe had the pleasure to interview Mehmet Öğütçü, chairman, Global Resources Partnership.
+Natural Gas Europe had the pleasure to interview Mehmet Öğütçü, chairman, Global Resources Partners.
 After his diplomatic assignments in Ankara, Beijing, Brussels and Paris, Öğütçü served for 12 years as a senior staffer at the International Energy Agency and OECD in Paris.
 Until recently, he also held top positions at BG Group.

 We spoke about Turkish geopolitical ambitions, about energy ties between Ankara and Brussels, while touching upon Turkish ties with Germany, the United Kingdom, and Italy.